 After the third clock pulse:

-After the forth clock pulse:
+After the fourth clock pulse:

 After the fifth clock pulse: